Suspect arrested in break-in at Los Angeles Mayor Karen Bass's home, police say - KESQ

 The LAPD identified the suspect in the burglary investigation as 29-year-old Ephraim Matthew Hunter, a city resident.
 He was being held on $100,000 bail, a Los Angeles County Sheriff’s Department website said.

 It’s unclear whether he has a lawyer who can speak on his behalf.
-The Los Angeles District Attorney’s Office did not immediately respond to an email.
+The Los Angeles District Attorney’s Office said in an email that LAPD investigators have been in contact with prosecutors to review the investigation.

 Bass served as a Democratic member of Congress from 2011 until her election as the city’s 43rd mayor in 2022.
 The former state Assembly leader is the first woman and second Black person to hold the post, after former Mayor Tom Bradley, who held the position from 1973 to 1993.